Reduced instruction set computer: Instruction format

 The original RISC-I format remains a canonical example of the concept.
 It uses 7 bits for the opcode and a 1-bit flag for conditional codes, the following 5 bits for the destination register, and the next five for the first operand.
 This leaves 14 bits, the first of which indicates whether the following 13 contain an immediate value or uses only five of them to indicate a register for the second operand.
-A more complex example is the MIPS encoding, which used only 6 bits for the opcode, followed by two 5-bit registers.
-The remaining 16 bits could be used in two ways, one as a 16-bit immediate value, or as a 5-bit shift value (used only in shift operations, otherwise zero) and the remaining 6 bits as an extension on the opcode.
+A more complex example is the MIPS encoding, which uses only 6 bits for the opcode, followed by two 5-bit registers.
+The remaining 16 bits could be used in two ways: one as a 16-bit immediate value, or as a 5-bit shift value (used only in shift operations, otherwise zero) and the remaining 6 bits as an extension on the opcode.
 In the case of register-to-register arithmetic operations, the opcode was 0 and the last 6 bits contained the actual code; those that used an immediate value used the normal opcode field at the front.

-One drawback of 32-bit instructions is reduced code density, which is more adverse a characteristic in embedded computing than it is in the workstation and server markets RISC architectures were originally designed to serve.
+One drawback of 32-bit instructions is reduced code density, which is a more adverse characteristic in embedded computing than it is in the workstation and server markets that RISC architectures were originally designed to serve.
 To address this problem, several architectures, such as SuperH (1992), ARM thumb (1994), MIPS16e (2004), Power Variable Length Encoding ISA (2006), RISC-V, and the Adapteva Epiphany, have an optional short, feature-reduced compressed instruction set.
 Generally, these instructions expose a smaller number of registers and fewer bits for immediate values, and often use a two-operand format to eliminate one register number from instructions.
 A two-operand format in a system with 16 registers requires 8 bits for register numbers, leaving another 8 for an opcode or other uses.
 The SH5 also follows this pattern, albeit having evolved in the opposite direction, having added longer 32-bit instructions to an original 16-bit encoding.